Welcome to my in-depth guide on Canon STM vs USM lenses! (With history)

 The L-series is a high-quality lineup of Canon lenses.
 It can be easily identified by a red stripe that is wrapped around near the front glass of the lens.
 L-series and USM are not the same.
 However, there are USM glasses that belong to the L-series lineup of lenses.

 I’d like to hear from YOU: What are your thoughts on Canon gear?
 Anything else you can add on STM vs USM lens?
+Which is better: USM or STM?
 Let us know in the comments below!